 Asia Pacific Region¶

-Snowflake currently maintains a single Asia Pacific region, AP (Sydney), geographically located in Eastern Australia.
+Snowflake currently maintains a single Asia Pacific region with AWS hosting, AP (Sydney), geographically located in Eastern Australia.

 This region is provided for organizations that prefer or require their data to be stored in the Asia Pacific part of the world.
 Snowflake does not move data between accounts, so any data in an account in AP (Sydney) will be maintained in this region only, unless explicitly copied or moved by users.